-A digital media and consumer analytics company that inspires black woman to realize how she can change her world through every click she makes and every conversation she has
+A digital media and consumer analytics company that inspires black women to realize how they can change their world through every click they make and every conversation they have

 Black Ballad aims to be the leading digital and physical space for creating economic empowerment for Black British women.
 In pursuit of that, they publish stories about Black women’s experiences, host events, support a vibrant member-only Slack community, and survey their audience members formally and informally.
 Their relationship with their readers and members is strong.